 It is the first step in the life cycle recruiting process.
 The step includes defining the required employee attributes and writing the job description.
 Defining employee attributes involves identifying desired professional competencies and behavioral attitudes needed for the job.
 A well-written job description specifies the nature of the job, explains the firm’s values and goals, and lists the requirements of the role and the proposed compensation.
 One could use available specialized software tools to write accurate job descriptions.

 In the case of talent with niche skills, recruiters conduct online and offline searches to identify candidates who might be passive.
 Social media sites such as LinkedIn and Facebook are preferred means of identifying potential hires.
-Recruiters also employ employee referrals and in-house recruiting to hire talent.
+Recruiters also employ employee referrals and in-house recruiting for talent sourcing.

 The screening step of the end-to-end recruitment process whittles down the full list of applicants to a condensed one of probable hires.
 It involves examining the received resumes to match the job requirements and professional profile of the applicants, followed by a preliminary telephonic discussion.
 The applicants found most suitable will be shortlisted for further evaluation via an in-person interview.